Entropy as a function of magnetization for a 2D spin-ice model exhibiting a Kasteleyn transition: Introduction

 \section{Introduction}

-A popular version of the third law of thermodynamics is that the entropy density of a physical system tends to zero in the $T \to 0$ limit\cite{mandl}.
-However, there is a class of theoretical models that violate this law\cite{fowler33,pauling,nagle66,lieb67,chow87,bramwell01,castelnovo08}:\ models in this class exhibit a ground-state degeneracy which grows exponentially with the system size, leading to a non-zero entropy density even at $T=0$.
-Nor can these be easily dismissed as theorists' abstractions, since one also sees ample evidence in experiment\cite{giauque36,harris97,ramirez99,higashinaka03} that there are systems in which the entropy plateaus at a non-zero value over a large range of temperature.
-In many such cases it is suspected that it eventually falls to zero at a much lower temperature scale, though recent theoretical work on skyrmion magnets suggests that this intuition may not always be reliable \cite{moessner}.
+A popular version of the third law of thermodynamics is that the entropy density of a physical system tends to zero in the $T \to 0$ limit\cite{Mandl2013}.
+However, there is a class of theoretical models that violate this law\cite{Bernal1933,Pauling1935,Nagle1966,Lieb1967,Wannier1950,Chow1987,Bramwell2001,Castelnovo2008}:\ models in this class exhibit a ground-state degeneracy which grows exponentially with the system size, leading to a non-zero entropy density even at $T=0$.
+Nor can these be easily dismissed as theorists' abstractions, since one also sees ample evidence in experiment \cite{Giauque1936,Harris1997,Ramirez1999,Higashinaka2003} that there are systems in which the entropy density plateaus at a non-zero value over a large range of temperature.
+In many such cases it is suspected that it eventually falls to zero at a much lower temperature scale\cite{denHertog2000,Pomaranski2013}, though recent theoretical work on skyrmion magnets suggests that this might not always be the case\cite{Douccot2016}.

 Whatever the ultimate low-temperature fate of these materials, it is clear that over a broad range of temperatures they exhibit physics which is well captured by models with a non-zero residual entropy density.
-One important class of these are so-called ice models, in which the ground-state manifold consists of all configurations which satisfy a certain local `ice rule' constraint\cite{siddharthan99,denhertog00,isakov05}.
+One important class of these are so-called ice models, in which the ground-state manifold consists of all configurations which satisfy a certain local `ice rule' constraint\cite{Baxter2007}.

-The first such model was Pauling's model for the residual configurational entropy of water ice\cite{pauling}.
+The first such model was Pauling's model for the residual configurational entropy of water ice\cite{Pauling1935}.
 Here the local constraint is that two of the four hydrogens neighboring any given oxygen should be chemically bonded to it to form a water molecule.
-Similar models were subsequently discovered to apply to the orientations of spins along local Ising axes in certain rare-earth pyrochlores\cite{siddharthan99,bramwell01}, which by analogy were dubbed `spin ice' compounds.
-Such models develop power-law spin-spin correlations at low temperatures, with characteristic `pinch points' in the momentum representation of the spin-spin correlation function\cite{bramwell01a}, but they do not order.
-Their low-temperature state is often referred to as a `co-operative paramagnet' \cite{villain79}.
+Similar models were subsequently conjectured to apply to the orientations of spins along local Ising axes in magnetic pyrochlore lattices \cite{Anderson1956,Harris1997}, which by analogy were lately dubbed `spin ice' compounds.
+Such models develop power-law spin-spin correlations at low temperatures but they do not order.
+Their low-temperature state is often referred to as a `co-operative paramagnet' \cite{Villain1979}.